Zoo Health Management and Wildlife Population Health

-The Royal Veterinary College offers several Residencies that are first class, world-renowned training programmes for veterinary specialisation.
+The Royal Veterinary College offers Residencies that are first class, world-renowned training programmes for veterinary specialisation.
 These Residencies are designed for qualified veterinary graduates who wish to specialise in specific disciplines.

-- Both Residencies are run in conjunction with the Zoological Society of London (ZSL).
+• This residency is run in conjunction with the Zoological Society of London (ZSL).

-- These Residencies are for three years and you will also be registered for a Masters in Veterinary Medicine – MVetMed
+• This residency is for three years and you will also be registered for a Masters in Veterinary Medicine – MVetMed

 What Qualifications Do I need?